neparkes-81/French-Transcriptions2UMR/README.md

 # French AMR to UMR
 This repository showcases my contribution to the DinG project retrieving semantic data from spontaneous French dialouge.
-Here, I define a workflow for converting our AMRs of French speech transcriptions to automatically-produced semi-completed UMRs.
+Here, I define a workflow for converting our Abstract Meaning Repersentations, or AMRs, of French speech transcriptions to automatically-produced semi-completed  Uniform Meaning Representations, UMRs.
-We specifically developed a pipeline which converts our transcriptions into Universal Dependency trees, then into Uniform Meaning Representations, or UMRs.
+We specifically developed a pipeline which converts our transcriptions into Universal Dependency trees, then into UMRs.

 ## Set up Enviornment
 This pipeline for converting French AMR to UMR requires the Python packages `penman`, `udapi` `word2number`, `googletrans==4.0.0-rc1`, `scikit-learn`, and `stanza`